Santa Luċija

-Santa Luċija (Saint Lucia) is a village in the Southern Region of Malta, with a population of 2,997 as of March 2014.
+Santa Luċija (Saint Lucia) is a village in the Southern Region of Malta, with a population of 3,623 as of January 2022.
 It is one of the modern towns developed in Malta during the 20th century.
-By virtue of an article which appeared in Government Gazette of 7 July 1961 the area between Tal-Barrani (Tarxien By-Pass) and Luqa By-Pass.
+By virtue of an article which appeared in Government Gazette of 7 July 1961, its location is defined as the area between Tal-Barrani (Tarxien By-Pass) and Luqa By-Pass.
 Santa Luċija was named after a 16th-century chapel located in the vicinity.
 The Parish Church is dedicated to Pope Pius X. It is home of the Chinese Garden of Serenity (a Chinese-built public garden).
 Located there is a hypogeum which was discovered in 1973.